epics-modules/opcua/OPC_UA_Security.md

 To use a Username Identity or a Certificate Identity Token, prepare an identity file.
 This file should only be readable by the IOC.
 Configure the filename through the session option `sec-id`.

-In the credentials file, lines starting with `#` are considered comments and ignored.
+In the identity file, lines starting with `#` are considered comments and ignored.

 To use a Username Identity Token, set `user=<username>` and `pass=<password>`, each on a separate line.

 To use a Certificate Identity Token, set `cert=<certificate file>` and `key=<private key file>`, each on a separate line, to identify the DER certificate and PEM private key to use.
 If the private key is password protected, add another line setting `pass=<password>`.
-The Common Name (CN) property of the certificate will be used by the server to determine the user name for authorization.
+Normally, the server will use the Common Name (CN) property of the certificate to determine the user name for authorization.

 ## Managing Certificates

-[Xca](https://hohnstaedt.de/xca/) is a powerful GUI for managing X.509 certificates and keys, including the certificate authority (CA) functionality needed for managing the certificates for a larger installation.
+[Xca](https://hohnstaedt.de/xca/) is a powerful and popular GUI for managing X.509 certificates and keys, including the certificate authority (CA) functionality needed for managing the certificates for a larger installation.

 ### Creating Application Instance Certificates